SQream/sqream_docs/operational_guides/monitoring_query_performance.rst

              n2.n_name as nation
       FROM ...

-Common Solutions for Reducing Gather Time
+Common solutions for reducing gather time
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * Reduce the effect of the preparation time.
 Avoid selecting unnecessary columns (``SELECT * FROM...``), or reduce the result set size by using more filters.